shankara-a/shankara-a/README.md

 ### 👋 Hi my name is Shankara Anand

-I am a rising PGY-2 in Internal Medicine at Stanford, part of the Translational Investigator Pathway in Hematology/Oncology.
+I am a PGY-2 in Internal Medicine at Stanford, part of the Translational Investigator Pathway in Hematology/Oncology.

 I am passionate about:
 - 🧬 Cancer Biology & Plasma Cell Dyscrasias